 The Search Report is used in both Senate and Non‐Senate searches to propose a candidate for hire.
 It provides an opportunity for the department to document the selection process it followed in order to evaluate candidates and recommend a particular candidate or candidates for hire.
 A fully approved Search Report must be in place before an appointment case can be processed and approved.

-If a recruitment results in no proposed candidates or is canceled, then a Search Report is not needed.
+If a recruitment results in no proposed candidates or is canceled, then a Search Report may not be needed.
+Check with your control point or AP staff for guidance.

 Source: (AP and AAIT)